 In my Fireground Mistakes and Best Practices program, I ask firefighters if they have participated in training evolutions like this and many acknowledge they have.
 That gives me encouragement.

 Then, I ask the firefighters how many times the distressed firefighters gave incomplete LUNAR reports, inaccurate LUNAR reports, or no LUNAR reports during the training evolution.
 Silence befalls the room.
 The evolutions always have the distressed crews giving LUNAR reports and they are always complete and accurate.
 That’s too bad.
 Because the harsh reality of the real world is complete and accurate information may not be provided.

-SOLUTION: It is important that Mayday and RIT practice include evolutions where information is incomplete or inaccurate so that crews learn how to improvise.
+It is important that Mayday and RIT practices include evolutions in which information is incomplete or inaccurate so that crews learn how to improvise.
 The buzz word for this is Managing the Unexpected.
 I call it being a Resilient Problem Solver.
-Call it what you will, but responders need to be able to think quickly on their feet when things are not going to plan (as often happens during a Mayday).
+Call it what you will, but responders need to be able to think quickly on their feet when things are not going according to plan (as often happens during a Mayday).

 The more they practice solving novel problems in training, the better they will become at solving novel problems in real emergencies.

 In an upcoming article, I’m going to share with you why you’ll want to be sure failure is built into training evolutions.
 Here’s a hint: It’s not to give supervisors a reason to discipline or responders a reason to have low self-esteem, it’s to rewire the brain for success!
 Stay tuned…